gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 - Added a download button to episodes in the Now Playing sidebar
 - Added a close button for the upgrade banner in the library sidebar

+- Improved performance of the podcast detail view when resizing the window
+- Updated Onboarding and application menu items to include importing from Apple Podcasts
 - Updated episodes to be marked as played when initially adding a new podcast to the library.
 Episodes added to the feed after the inital library import will be marked as new.
 - Updated UI for player controls
 - Updated icons and layout for the Preferences window